dacosta-github/udacity-de/aws-data-warehouse-modeling/README.md

 In this project, I applied what I've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
 To complete the project, I need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.

 ## Data
-I'm working with two datasets that reside in S3.
+I worked with two datasets that reside in S3.
 Here are the S3 links for each:

 * Song data: ```s3://udacity-dend/song_data```
 * Log data: ```s3://udacity-dend/log_data```
 * Log data json path: ```s3://udacity-dend/log_json_path.json```

 The data sources (available in S3), shared by Sparkify, are the following: